mbialeckiz/takeapp/README.md

 # takeapp
-This is my second ever website, a little bit more advanced than my previous project.
+This is my second ever website, a little bit more advanced than my first project.

 Previev: